Fufuxx/Angular-app-and-Heroku-Connect/README.md

 And Save.
 Note the Client Id and Secret from it as we going to need it.

 Go back to your Heroku app Overview and click on 'Settings'.

 Then click on 'Reveal config var'.
-Add on your new connected app Client Id and Secret there.
+On the bottom of the list, add on your new connected app Client Id (Key is CLIENT_ID and set the value to the connected app Client id) and Secret (Key is CLIENT_SECRET, value also taken from connected app infos) there.
 Add one more config var called ```API_VERSION``` and set it up to a value of ```40.0```

 Now go back to your terminal window and go to your app root.
 Then type: